C0deH4cker/PwnableHarness/examples/stack0/README.md

     sudo dpkg --add-architecture i386
     sudo apt-get update && sudo apt-get install -y libc6:i386 gcc-multilib

-Then, build PwnableHarness (run this in the root PwnableHarness directory):
+Then, build PwnableHarness and stack0 (run this in the root PwnableHarness directory):

-    make && sudo make install
+    make WITH_EXAMPLES=1

-Next, build and run stack0 (run this in the stack0_src directory):
+Next, run stack0 (run this in the stack0 directory):

-    make
+    cp ../../libpwnableharness32.so ./
-    ./stack0 --no-chroot --user $USER --alarm 0
+    sudo ./stack0 --no-chroot --user $USER --alarm 0

 ## Connecting to the locally running challenge